AapoKorhonen/HMFGraph/README.md

 devtools::install_github("AapoKorhonen/HMFGraph")
 ```

-## Example using optimal CI for edge selection
+## Example 1: Using optimal CI for edge selection

 This is the recommended way to use this method.
 The HMFGraph_GEM
 function selects an optimal alpha value based on a condition number